 It’s that time for Adventures with NieNie’s Featured Blogger of the month program again.
 Each month I am sharing a new featured blogger.
 This program is to work with other travel bloggers and introduce them to my readers, that means YOU!
 This is a collaborative and supportive aspect to Adventures with NieNie.

 - What inspired you to become a travel blogger?

 Oddly enough, other travel bloggers have inspired me the most to start my blog.

-Reading their stories and tips has always been helpful and enjoyable for me.
-For as long as I can remember, the first thing I did before going somewhere new was read travel blogs about that destination!
+Reading their stories and tips have always been helpful and enjoyable for me.
+For as long as I can remember, the first thing I did before going somewhere new was to read travel blogs about that destination!

 Then, after a certain point, I felt the push from God to go for it.
 I realized I had my own stories to share, and the desire to connect with other people on a similar journey.

 - What makes you unique compared to other bloggers?

 I’m unique compared to other bloggers in the sense that I write beyond travel destinations.
 I like to share about the less glamourous experiences that come from traveling and speak the truth.

 Part of my “mission statement” over at Miranda’s Muses has been to always speak honestly.
 From that, posts have stemmed from the ups and downs of expat life, the loneliness that can often be felt, but also the little victories that feel like milestones.